Distilling Diversity and Control in Diffusion Models: Introduction

 \section{Introduction}

 Distilled diffusion models generate images in far fewer timesteps but lack the sample diversity of their original base model counterparts.
-In this paper we ask: \emph{How can we distill both diversity and control capabilities from base diffusion models to their efficient distilled variants?}
+In this paper we ask: \emph{Why do distilled diffusion models collapse in sample diversity?}

 \thefootnote \footnote{$^{*}$Correspondence to \texttt{gandikota.ro@northeastern.edu}}